isc-projects/kea/.gitlab/issue_templates/Security_issue.md

 <!--
 How can this bug be exploited in an attack situation?
 What network access or privliges does the attacker have to have?
 Please refer to https://kea.readthedocs.io/en/latest/arm/security.html for our guidelines on how to deploy Kea responsibly.
+Failure to follow the guidelines is not a software fault.
 Please explain the impact on the Kea server, dhcp clients, or the network.
 -->